 Choosing the right home internet plan starts with understanding which services are available at your home.

-NBN is now available to most homes throughout Western Australia.
-Different connections types are offered depending on your location, including Fibre to the Premises (FTTP), Fibre to the Building (FTTB), Hybrid Fibre Coaxial (HFC), Fibre to the Curb (FTTC) and Fibre to the Node (FTTN).
-More information on those is available at the NBN Co website
+nbn™ is now available to most homes throughout Western Australia.
+Different connection types are offered depending on your location, including Fibre to the Premises (FTTP), Fibre to the Building (FTTB), Hybrid Fibre Coaxial (HFC), Fibre to the Curb (FTTC) and Fibre to the Node (FTTN).
+More information on those is available on the nbn™ website, or you can use our address checker to find which connection type is available in your area.

 To be eligible for our Superfast Fixed Wireless, your home must be within the range of one of our exclusive Pentanet towers with a direct line of sight.